 The mission of The George Washington Foundation is to enhance the public understanding and appreciation of the lives, values, and legacies of George Washington, Fielding and Betty Washington Lewis, and their families.

-The George Washington Foundation is a privately held, 501(c)(3) non-profit organization, headquartered in historic Fredericksburg, Virginia.
+The George Washington Foundation is a 501(c)(3) non-profit organization, headquartered in historic Fredericksburg, Virginia.
 The Foundation relies on support from its generous donors and volunteers for its ongoing programs.

 All Rights Reserved